 How are profits made from trading cryptocurrencies taxed in the UK?

 Recent months have seen high price volatility in the cryptocurrency market.
 But even JP Morgan boss Jamie Dimon has said that he regrets calling Bitcoin a “fraud”; now saying that he believes that blockchain technology is “real”.
 Cryptocurrencies and the technology that underpins them are here to stay in one form or another; and those trading or investing in cryptocurrencies are well placed to reap the rewards.

-If you’re a trader of cryptocurrencies do you know how the profits you earn from trading cryptocurrencies are taxed in the UK?
+If you’ve put money in cryptocurrencies do you know how the profits or gains you make from trading cryptocurrencies are taxed in the UK?
 You may be pleased to know that whilst HMRC issued a briefing in March 2014, they haven’t laid down any new tax rules relating specifically to cryptocurrencies.

 You can read HMRC’s briefing here:

 Most people investing in cryptocurrencies will be liable to Capital Gains Tax on the gains they make when they dispose of their cryptocurrency holdings.
 This is based on the premise that money is put into cryptocurrencies as an investment.
 This is in contrast to a “trader” of cryptocurrencies.
 Where the investor buys and holds cryptocurrencies before selling them, the trader’s intention is to re-sell cryptocurrencies quickly and realise a profit.